Ramprasad-Group/PromptDataExtraction/README.md

 3. Source the `env.sh` script.
 It will setup a new conda environment and install the required python packages, C++ compilers and CUDA libraries.
 4. If the environment is already installed, source the `env.sh` script to activate it.

-This package depends on connecting to a PostgreSQL server to store and manage literature extracted data.
+This package requires a PostgreSQL server to store and manage literature extracted data.

-The database connection details (including SSH tunnel configuration, if required) can be specified in the `settings.yaml` file.

 The MaterialsBERT model should be downloaded from huggingfacehub and the path to the model should be updated in the settings.